segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 | [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery-setup/)           | 1.
 Add your credentials to the database that has tables with the Entities you want to enrich your event with. <br> 2.
 Test your connection. |
 | [Redshift](/docs/unify/linked-profiles/setup-guides/redshift-setup/)           | 1.
 Select the Redshift cluster you want to connect. <br> 2.
 [Configure](/docs/connections/storage/catalog/redshift/#networking) the correct network and security settings. |

-## Step 2: Add models
+## Step 2: Add entities

-After you connect your warehouse, use the Data graph overview screen (**Unify > Data graph**) to view models Segment has synced from your data warehouse, add a new model, and view data warehouse settings.
+After you connect your warehouse, use the Data graph overview screen (**Unify > Data graph**) to view entities Segment has synced from your data warehouse, add a new entity, and view data warehouse settings.

-To add a new model:
+To add a new entity:
-1. Click **Add model**.
+1. Click **Add entity**.
-2. Select the table(s) from your warehouse that you'll use as a model.
+2. Select the table(s) from your warehouse that you'll use as an entity.
 3. For each table you select, choose a primary key from the drop-down menu.
 - The primary key uniquely identifies rows in your table.
-4. Click **Add model**.
+4. Click **Add entities**.

-Once you've added a model, visit the Data graph overview page and select the model to view table columns, data type, and sync status information.
+> success ""
+> If you don't see data you need, or have recently updated your warehouse, click **Refresh** to update the schema and tables list.

 ## Step 3: Add a Destination